ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/07-URL-Analysis.md

 ## SPF Record

-No SPF record was found.
+No SPF record was identified.

-This increases the risk of email spoofing.
+The absence of an SPF policy increases the likelihood of email spoofing.

 Screenshot: